-Our algorithm for the decision of MINTRAP$(G=(V,E), \vb h)$ uses two auxiliary functions: the function \texttt{SUB-HYPERCUBE}, which returns the smallest enclosing sub-hypercube for a given a non-empty subset of vertices $W\subseteq V$, and the function \texttt{SATURATE}, which computes $\T(\texttt{SUB-HYPERCUBE}(W))$ for a given non-empty subset of vertices $W\subseteq V$.
+Our algorithm for the decision of MINTRAP uses two auxiliary functions \texttt{SUB-HYPERCUBE} and \texttt{SATURATE}.
+Function \texttt{SUB-HYPERCUBE} returns the smallest enclosing sub-hypercube for a given a non-empty sublist of vertices $W\subseteq V$.
+Function \texttt{SATURATE} computes $\T(\texttt{SUB-HYPERCUBE}(W))$ for a given non-empty sublist of vertices $W\subseteq V$.
 In other words, \texttt{SATURATE} computes the smallest sub-hypercube that encloses $W$ and is closed by $f$.

-\texttt{SUB-HYPERCUBE}($W = \{\vb y, \ldots\}$):
+\texttt{SUB-HYPERCUBE}($W:=(W_1, \ldots)$):

 \texttt{SATURATE}($W$):